RonT23/RTimu_displacement_tracker/README.md

 ## Build the UI

-To build the executable application from the Python script provided here.
-For Linux run:
+To build the executable application from the provided Python script, run the following commands on a Linux terminal:

 ```shell
 cd disp_monitor_ui